10 Weekend Getaways from LA That Are Perfect for Spring

-If you want a beach vacation within easy striking distance of LA, there are dozens of options up and down the coast from Santa Barbara to the US-Mexico border.
-But few areas have the versatility and universal appeal of the North County San Diego beach towns, a chill stretch from Solana Beach to Oceanside with good surfer vibes and plenty of culture.
+You may not think of a beach town as the ideal fall getaway, but few areas have the versatility and universal appeal of the North County San Diego coastline, a chill stretch from Solana Beach to Oceanside, with good surfer vibes and plenty of culture.

-Best of all, if you’re in the area for a weekend you can do it all in one trip—breweries in town Friday night, catch some wildlife on Saturday, fine dining or a food hall that night, then splash around on Sunday before heading home.
+Best of all, if you’re in the area for a weekend you can do it all in one trip—breweries in town Friday night, catch some wildlife on Saturday, fine dining or a food hall that night, then put your toes in the sand on Sunday before heading home.

 Stay: The Carlsbad Inn is a lovely traditional beachfront option which also includes bikes and beach equipment for guest use.
 The Green Room is a boutique hotel that opened in 2021 in Oceanside with grab ‘n go foam surfboards, beach cruisers, and a very stylish design.
 And Airbnbs are abundant up and down the coastal area.

 Drive: 4 hours (but could be longer on the way back depending on the border crossing)